SforAiDl/KD_Lib/README.rst

 Currently implemented works
 ===========================

-.. seealso:: Some benchmark results in the :file:`logs.txt` file.
+Some benchmark results can be found in the logs.rst file.

 +-----------------------------------------------------------+----------------------------------+----------------------+
 |  Paper                                                    |  Link                            | Repository (KD_Lib/) |